The Employment Connection Work Opportunity Tax Credit

 Qualified Ex-Felon, who has been hired within one year of the latest conviction or release from prison, and whose annualized income during the six month period prior to the hire date is seventy percent or less of the Federal Lower Living Standard.

-Vocational Rehabilitation Referral, who has completed or is receiving rehabilitative services under an approved plan from VESID, the Commission for the Blind and Visually Handicapped, or the Veterans Administration.
+Vocational Rehabilitation Referral, who has completed or is receiving rehabilitative services under an approved plan from ACCES, the Commission for the Blind and Visually Handicapped,the Veterans Administration or Ticket to Work program.

-Qualified Summer Youth, who is age 16 or 17, whose principal residence is in a Federally designated Empowerment Zone or Enterprise Community, and who is employed between May 1 and September 15, 1998.
+Qualified Summer Youth, who is age 16 or 17, whose principal residence is in a Federally designated Empowerment Zone or Enterprise Community, and who is employed between May 1 and September 15, of any given year.

-SSI Recipient, an individual who is certified by the Social Security Administration or the state Social Services agency as receiving Supplemental Security Income Benefits for at least one day in any month ending within the 60-day period on the hiring date.
+SSI Recipient, an individual who is certified by the Social Security Administration or the state Social Services agency as receiving Supplemental Security Income Benefits for any, month during the 60 days before date of hire.

 Also See Workers With Disabilities Employment Tax Credit (WETC)